ONTOCHAIN/desmo/README.md

 <img src="./imgs/desmo-logo.png" width="40%" alt='DESMO'/>

-# Not matained NOTICE: We do keep this repository up to date.
+# Not matained NOTICE: We do not keep this repository up to date.
 This forked repository is used as a archive for the results of the ONTOCHAIN open call 2

 # A DEcentralized SMart Oracle for the Internet of Things